-From improved health and productivity to relationships and overall well-being, the list is endless.
+The list is endless, from improved health and productivity to relationships and overall well-being.

-If you’re not sure where to start, we’re here to lend a hand.
+We’re here to lend a hand if you’re unsure where to start.
 So come with us on a journey to learn more about meditation and mindfulness and how beneficial these practices can be in our everyday lives.

 What Is Meditation?

 Meditation is simply paying attention to your breath, body sensations, thoughts, emotions, or any other experience that arises while sitting quietly.
 It’s an exercise that anyone can do anywhere, anytime.

 Meditation has been practiced for centuries worldwide by people from different religious backgrounds, including Buddhists, Hindus, Christians, Muslims, Jews, and others.
 Meditation isn’t necessarily associated with religion; it’s just a way to focus one’s mind.

 There are many types of meditation, but most involve focusing on one thing at a time.
 For example, you could focus on your breathing, listening to music, counting backward from 100 by 7s, or repeating a mantra (a word or phrase).

 Mindfulness is being aware of what’s happening right now without judging yourself or getting caught up in your thoughts.
 Mindfulness helps you become more present and live in the moment.